rakelup/DESU-IA4PH-InfoGRAM/README.md

 # DESU-IA4PH-InfoGRAM
-Repository for the teaching unit IA4PH
+Repository for the teaching unit Info-GRAM